mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-Successful: 12112
+Successful: 26580
-Failure: 198
+Failure: 501

 #### Discussion

-The failure rate is very low with most timestamps clustered around points in time.
+The failure rate is very low with clusters of failures around a few points in time.
 This is to be expected due to network, server or other technology related issues.

 ### Measure 12: Direct Project: Send